Grand Duke Michael Mikhailovich of Russia: Early life

 Known in the family as Miche-Miche, he was a year old when, in 1862, the family moved to Tiflis, Georgia, on the occasion of his father's being named Viceroy of the Caucasus.
 Grand Duke Michael spent his youth in the Caucasus, where his family lived for twenty years.
 He had a spartan upbringing that included sleeping on army cots and taking cold baths.
 He was educated at home by private tutors.
 The relationship with his parents was troublesome.
 His father, occupied in military and governmental endeavours, remained a distant figure.

 His demanding mother was a strict disciplinarian who did not show affection towards her children.
 He was a disappointment to his mother, who compared him unfavourably with his more intelligent eldest brother, Grand Duke Nicholas.
 Michael was considered the least gifted of the seven children and his mother referred to him as "stupid".

+Nevertheless, in 1881, he had "a great flirtation" with Princess Victoria of Hesse and by Rhine (1863-1950), who was known for her intelligence.
+Later, his daughter Nada would marry her son George.

 During the years in the Caucasus, the Grand Duke excelled at horsemanship and started his military career.
 As a young man, he served in the Russo-Turkish War and became a colonel.
 He loved the military life and served in the Egersky (Chasseurs) Regiment of the guards.
-In 1882, when Grand Duke Michael was twenty years old, he returned with his family to St. Petersburg upon his father's appointment as chairman of the Council of Ministers.
+In 1882, when Grand Duke Michael was twenty years old, he returned with his family to St. Petersburg upon his father's appointment as chairman of the State Council.
 Michael was shallow and not particularly bright, but he was tall and handsome.
 He became popular on the social circuit in the capital, spending a great deal of his time on endless parties, dancing and gambling.
 Tsar Alexander III referred to him as a 'fool'.